ZitySpace/react-annotate/README.md

 - Touch screen is not supported
 - Display on small screen is not optimized
 - The library is based on [fabricjs](https://github.com/fabricjs/fabric.js), which limits the label types and certain interactions.
 However, we are not limited in terms of what to use underhood, as we integrate more labels, we might bring in other lower level dependancies best suited for that label type.

-## Why another annotation tool

-There are already many [awesome-data-annotation](https://github.com/taivop/awesome-data-annotation) options, why bother making another one?
-We think an ideal annotation tool should be portable, slim and smart.
-AI is moving fast, the future AI development experience will be mostly on web in a low code manner, so many of the QT based tools will become obsolete, annotation tool as a react/vue component, or an electron app seems a natural choice.
-Some of the current options are indeed built on the webpage, however besides pure annotation they tend to also include many data management functions.
-Based on your need this could be an advantage or disadvantage.
-If you want to control the data management part and only seek for a pure annotation option, give this tool a try.
-If the labels currently have don't fit your requirements, you can add a new customized label type.
-Lastly, some of the best annotation experiences are powered by AI models, but they are usually behind a commercialized product.
-Given the fact that so many open sourced AI models and cheap apis available, isn't it awesome if we could wire up these AI "magics" with our annotation experience through a simple interface.
-We are not there yet, but that's the motivation for us to build this tool.

 ## License